Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 ## Sample End-points.

-The project comes with 3 different domains(the `auth` domain, the `user` domain, and the `admin` domain) that help to demonstrate how to keep thing modular, domain-driven, neat, and professional.
+As earlier stated, the project comes with 3 different domains(the `auth` domain, the `user` domain, and the `admin` domain) that help to demonstrate how to keep thing modular, domain-driven, neat, and professional.

 ### Default Domains And Their End-points